kubev2v/forklift/HACKING.md

-# Hacking on virt-controller
+# Hacking on forklift-controller

-## Building and running virt-controller with `make run`
+## Building and running forklift-controller with `make run`

 __1. Install prerequisites__